imitelis/Birth_Query_Network/README.md

   *  Someone has passed you a `.tar` file that contains the dockerized app image: a `birth_query-i.tar` file, our `docker-compose.prod.yaml` and our production database `birthquery.sql`
   *  Just in case, check that you don't have any docker images titled as: `birth_query_network_frontend`, `birth_query_network_backend` and `postgres:14` (you can use `docker images -a` in the terminal for this)
   *  If that is not the case, then be sure to completely delete them, you can use `docker rmi <image_id>` for achieving this
+  *  And if they depend on existing containers and you want to delete all existing images `docker stop $(docker ps -a -q) docker rm $(docker ps -a -q)`
   *  Now, start by loading the app image by using `docker load -i birth_query-i.tar`, after success, use `docker images -a` to check they are there
+  *  And after having given the proper permissions, run `source activate.sh` to activate the environment variables of our images
-  *  Finally, by locating in a folder with the docker compose file, run `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up`
+  *  Finally, by locating in a folder with the docker compose file, run `docker compose -f docker-compose.prod.yml up --build`
   *  You'll read the magic happening in the terminal, why don't you visit `localhost:9000` and check it out in the browser? :-)
   *  Well, that turned out to be pretty, but now you need to load the sql data unto the database container so your app isn't data empty
   *  By using `docker images -a`, find out the name of the container that serves the database image, in my case it was `bq-database-c`
   *  After identifying it you can use `cat birthquery.sql | sudo docker exec -i bq-database-c psql -U postgres -p 5432 -h localhost -d birthquery`
   *  And that's it!
-Now you have the database data in your container, feel free to continue using the running app in `localhost:9000`
+Now you have the database data in your container, feel free to continue using the app in `localhost:9000`

 ## Looking forward:

 ### Some improvements and production ready
   *  There are several things we could've improved here, either from finishing those functional tests in the backend, creating different coding (development/production) environment (and setting different keys or ports, even different Dockerfiles for any of those coding environments), managing different branches in git, setting automatized tests in git actions, writing some E2E tests with Cypress and even deploying the actual thing on AWS.
-However, those things are very likely to remain in a "wishing list" for the remaining time of this test
+However, most of those things are likely to stay in a "wishing list" for the remaining time of this test